SeamusFinlayson/Digital-Hardware-Based-Spectrum-Analyzer/README.md

 # Digital-Hardware-Based-Spectrum-Analyzer
 This repository is an implementation of a spectrum analyzer using System Verilog.
+Designed using Quartus and ModelSim.

 ## PROJECT DESCRIPTION
 This project uses a Cyclone V FPGA which has an onboard analog to digital converter (ADC), a breakout board to connect the FPGA to and HDMI cable, a small HDMI connected display, and an analog signal generator.